a9ix/ValleyCore/README.md

 The architecture is marked in the header as x86-64, resulting in a BadImageFormatException.
 By patching a single byte, it can be "converted" so that the ARM-native runtime accepts it.
 ### The GOG installer doesn't run, how do I extract the game files?
 `cd` into an empty directory and run `unzip [installer name here.sh]` (replace the square brackets with the filename and path).
 All of the important game files are located in `data/noarch/`.

+## Thanks
+Thanks to [NoaHimesaka1873](https://github.com/NoaHimesaka1873) for contributing the SMAPI support.

 ## Copyright
 The published builds use binaries courtesy of: